aws-samples/non-profit-blockchain/ngo-ui/README.md

 The UI is a Node.js / AngularJS application and will run on your Cloud9 instance.

-All steps are carried out on the Cloud9 instance you created in Part 1.
+All steps are carried out on the Cloud9 instance you created in [Part 1:](../ngo-fabric/README.md).

 ## Which browser?